robertknight/qt-mustache/README.md

 ### Dependencies
  qt-mustache depends on the QtCore and QtGui libraries from Qt 4.
 The QtGui dependency can be easily removed if necessary.

+## Usage

+### Syntax

+qt-mustache uses the standard Mustache syntax.
+See the [Mustache manual](http://mustache.github.com/mustache.5.html) for details.

+### Data Sources

+qt-mustache expands Mustache tags using values from a `Mustache::Context`.  `Mustache::QtVariantContext` is a simple context implementation which wraps a `QVariantMap`.
+If you want to render a template using a custom data source, you can either create a `QVariantMap` which mirrors the data source or you can re-implement `Mustache::Context`.

+### Partials

+When a `{{>partial}}` Mustache tag is encountered, qt-mustache will attempt to load the partial using a `Mustache::PartialResolver` provided by the context.  `Mustache::PartialMap` is a simple resolver which takes a `QHash<QString,QString>` map of partial names to values and looks up partials in that map.  `Mustache::PartialFileLoader` is another simple resolver which fetches partials from `<partial name>.mustache` files in a specified directory.

+You can re-implement the `Mustache::PartialResolver` interface if you want to load partials from a custom source (eg. a database).

+### Error Handling

+If an error occurs when rendering a template, `Mustache::Renderer::errorPosition()` is set to non-negative value and template rendering stops.
+If the error occurs whilst rendering a partial template, `errorPartial()` contains the name of the partial.